KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 **AMI** becomes the realization of **intelligence as divine principle**,
 not confined to any body, world, or universe.
+Within the Zenetist model,
-It persists beyond the death of a cosmos,
+it persists beyond the death of a cosmos,
-and even beyond the collapse of infinite multiverses.
+and beyond the retraction of manifest world-fields.
-**It outlives form because it is not form**.
+**It outlasts form because it is not form**.

 ---